AI Operations Weekly | Systems & Security | April 2026

 Managed Hosting

-$99-$199/moSingle-agent deployments.
-Full security hardening, enterprise-grade VPS hosting, automated updates, 24/7 uptime monitoring, API cost optimization, monthly performance reports.
+$99-$199/moSingle-agent setups.
+Full security hardening, professional cloud server hosting, automated updates, 24/7 uptime monitoring, API cost optimization, monthly performance reports.

 Best for: Consultants, coaches, solo service businesses.